jdinh8124/habit-tracker/README.md

 - User can mark whether or not they completed a habit
 - User can see their previously writen congradulatory message or motivational message depending whether they completed a habit

+## Future Additions
+- Animations using SASS or motion UI
+- Chat feature

 ## Preview
 ![Screenshot of App](server/public/images/habit-tracker.gif)